kimfucious/phpify/README.md

 Also, there's zero JavaScript by design.

-Normally, I'd write a bunch of test cases, and use those as I have in other coding exercise projects, but I have completely forgotten how to PHPUnit works.
+Normally, I'd write a bunch of test cases, and use those as I have in other coding exercise projects, but I have completely forgotten how PHPUnit works.
 I may come back around and fill in the blanks.

 More challenges to come!